svg153/earthly/docs/basics/part-6-using-docker-with-earthly.md

 ## A Real World Example

-One common use case for `WITH DOCKER` is running integration tests.
+One common use case for `WITH DOCKER` is running integration tests that require other services.
 In this case we might need to set up a database in addition to our application.

 TODO:
 1. Learn how to write go tests and get this example to work